adripfi/sensor-fusion-imu/README.md

 # University Project: Inertial Sensor Fusion
 This repo includes the main implementation that was written in MATLAB (in accordance with the project’s requirements).
 In addition, there is also a 9D EKF implementation in Python.
+Please refer to the [extended abstract](Extended_Abstract.pdf) for further details.

 # Introduction
 In recent years Inertial Measurement Units (IMUs) have